flybywiresim/aircraft/docs/a320-simvars.md

         - 2: Autobrake in MED
         - 3: Autobrake in MAX

+- A32NX_AUTOBRAKES_ACTIVE
+    - Bool
+    - Autobrakes are braking

 - A32NX_AUTOBRAKES_DECEL_LIGHT
     - Bool
     - Autobrakes are braking and reached the deceleration target